iamnotnato/alx-low_level_programming/0x03-debugging/README.md

     * Required : Comment out (don’t delete it!) the part of the code that is causing the output to go into an infinite loop.
     * Expected Results : Don’t add or remove any lines of code, as we will be checking your line count.
 You are only allowed to comment out existing code.

-> 💡*Fun Fact: Like, Comment, Subscribe: Inside YouTube's Chaotic Rise to World Domination is a book by Mark Bergen*
+> 📚 *Book: Like, Comment, Subscribe: Inside YouTube's Chaotic Rise to World Domination is a book by Mark Bergen*

 <br>